Back to basics: What is an elearning content authoring tool?

-To put it simply, an elearning content authoring tool is a software that helps users create digital content.
-This content is usually produced so it can be published on the World Wide Web or via a Learning Management System (LMS).
+To put it simply, a content authoring tool is a piece of software that helps users create digital content.
+This digital learning content is usually produced so it can be published on the World Wide Web or via a Learning Management System (LMS).
 Although technically the content can be delivered on a CD (compact disc), this has become almost obsolete in modern days.

-What are the different categories and types of authoring tools?
+What are the different categories and types of content authoring tools?

-As the name suggests, cloud-based authoring softwares are platforms that are hosted on the Cloud.
+As the name suggests, cloud-based content authoring softwares are platforms that are hosted on the Cloud.
 A major benefit of these types of tools is that users can collaborate very easily, since there is no installation needed and the tool can be accessed wherever you are.
 In terms of course design, the tools vary.
-Some are more easy to use than others.
+Some SaaS content authoring systems are easier to use than others.
 For a full comparison check out our full review of some of the best cloud based elearning authoring tools.